 Our own feedback from contractors in the air con maintenance industry

 is that many of them are battling to come to terms with Going Green.

 There are no guidelines, nor is there any training for them, let alone their technicians, in how to achieve this objective.
 The research also highlights the importance of the role that the Green Building Council is playing in the industry.

 A role which will gain in momentum, particularly with energy saving, and water restrictions The need to curb energy consumption is only exceeded by the urgent need to save water.
 Most property management Companies in South Africa include a clause in their air con maintenance programme, in which they state that the AHUs are to be chemically cleaned once per year, and cleaned with water at least three times per year thereafter.

 And this in a country where water rationing will almost certainly become common-place throughout.
 Studies conducted in the US in November 1997, prove that water doesn't clean coils, and, more importantly, it is a waste of that most precious resource.

 Furthermore Metraclark can show from research conducted in the US and in South Africa, that clean AHUs can save 3% and more of the monthly energy consumption.
 A programme at Gateway in Umhlanga is saving R600,000 per month in energy, of which R180, 000 can be directly attributed to the adoption of the O3 Going Green Programme.
 And it is costing the contractor R55,000 a year for O3 chemicals to achieve this result

-To learn more about how to use O3 chemicals more effectively click here to see our colour-coded reference cards.
+To learn more about how to use O3 chemicals more effectively, see our colour-coded Reference Cards.